davcastroruiz/horama/README.md

 1. Easy setup and you get a website of your own for __free__.
 No web hosting charges too.
 2. To add new pictures, you need to just upload them. __No code__ changes required.
 3. And, my favorite, you get to see EXIF data like __aperture, shutter speed, iso__ etc. when you click on any image, automagically.
 Moreover, you can customize this as per your needs.
+4. Check the index.html and create some prefix for your photos to make it work in categories.

 ## Quick Start
 If you know a tad about tech and love taking pictures then this open-source project may help you setup a website to showcase